G. W. Bridge: Rejoining S.H.I.E.L.D.

 G. W. Bridge returned to S.H.I.E.L.D. action at the request of Jasper Sitwell, looking drastically different physically.
 He also has converted to Islam.
 He is contracted to take down Frank Castle, the Punisher.
 However, G. W. was unsuccessful in apprehending him, despite cornering him in close quarters.
 In light of these events, Bridge resigned from active S.H.I.E.L.D. status because he believed that he will never have the freedom under S.H.I.E.L.D. command to use the necessary force to take Frank Castle into custody.
 He was immediately re-hired by Sitwell as an independent contractor, feeling this move would give him the proper freedom.

 Recently, Bridge has been seen recruiting Silver Sable and Domino for a task force against Castle.

 The recently resurrected Death Adder and Basilisk hold Bridge's family hostage to make him tell them where they can find the Punisher.
 Bridge is then shot in the head by a resurrected Microchip and killed.
 The goal was for Microchip to receive his own son back from the dead; Frank Castle would receive his family.
-This actually seemingly works as their coffins open and what is inside comes out.
+This seemingly works as their coffins open and what is inside comes out.
 Frank has the animated bodies destroyed with Firebrand's fire, claiming that these were not actually the loved ones in question.

 In the pages of the "Ravencroft" miniseries, G. W. Bridge turns up alive and is seen as a member of J.A.N.U.S.